SVijayB/Spam-Botz/README.md

 **NOTE :** Make sure your cursor is pointing to the correct text box after you set your preferences.
 You have only **15 Seconds** before the automation process begins.

+Sometimes you might get banned from the server for spamming too many messages in a short period.
+To avoid this, This application has a custom time delay feature.
+Make sure you enter the appropriate value.

 ## Contributing

 To contribute to Spam-Botz, fork the repository, create a new branch and send us a pull request.
 Make sure you read [CONTRIBUTING.md](https://github.com/SVijayB/Spam-Botz/blob/master/docs/CONTRIBUTING.md) before sending us Pull requests.